mac-theobio/Lab_meeting/README.md

 * Thinking about what you want to ask or say.
 * Thinking about possible topics for future lab meetings.

+We _plan_ lab meetings using discussions on [the lab zulip](https://mac-theobio.zulipchat.com/).
+Use the “meeting topics” thread to discuss topics, and the “lab” thread (as well as the schedule spreadsheet) to record decisions.

 ### Lab coffee

 On __Friday__ at __14:30__, people meet in